dirko/dirko.github.io/_posts/2017-04-10-Keras-policy-gradient-2.md

 I think that the number of training points you sample from the replay memory defines the learning rate, given the training frequency.
-So for this train frequency I found that sampling 1000s of points is way too much - the model quickly gets stuck.
+So for this train frequency I found that sampling 1000s of points is way too much---the model quickly gets stuck.
 About 30 works well.
 Training for more than one Keras epoch has the same effect.

 ### Replay history
-I also oversampled the positive rewards - it seemed to help.
+I also oversampled the positive rewards---it seemed to help.

 Initially I oversampled only recent games, but the paddle usually got stuck near one of the two sides.
 I think it is because it sometimes randomly wins